AnubhavC5/Floral-Trends/frontend/README.md

 1. Start the frontend application: `npm start`
 2. Start the backend server:`npm run dev`
 3. Access the application at `http://localhost:3000` in your web browser.

-## API Endpoints

-List the available API endpoints along with their descriptions and the necessary request and response formats.

-## Contributing

-Contributions are welcome!
-If you find any bugs or want to add new features, please submit an issue or create a pull request.

 ## License